hoodiehq-archive/documentation/camp/techdocs/concepts/worker.md

 [Repo Link](https://github.com/hoodiehq/worker-log/blob/how-to-9/index.js)

-We create two objects, one that is of type `log` and one that isn’t and then we run both through the `_isLogObject()` method and assert it’s success and failure respectively.
+We create two objects, one that is of type `log` and one that isn’t, and then we run both through the `_isLogObject()` method and assert it’s success and failure respectively.

 If we run `mocha` again, our test passes.